 Welcome to the EMBRACE plan's home page!

-1) EMBRACE is a “Single System” healthcare system.
-It consolidates all the different types of health insurances, and healthcare agencies under one independent body, run by healthcare professionals (not Congress and/or insurance companies).
+1) A “Unified” Healthcare System: EMBRACE consolidates all the different types of health insurances, and healthcare agencies under one independent oversight board that is run by healthcare professionals (not the federal government and/or insurance companies).

-2) EMBRACE provides for true free universal healthcare coverage (from cradle to grave) for basic healthcare needs; with an inexpensive and easily understandable process for upgrading coverage.
+2) Truly Universal Coverage: EMBRACE provides for true free, automatic, universal healthcare coverage (from cradle to grave) for basic healthcare needs; with an inexpensive and easily understandable process for upgrading coverage.

-3) EMBRACE provides universal access to all healthcare providers (doctors, therapists, hospitals, clinics, etc.).
+3) Truly Universal Access: EMBRACE provides universal access to all healthcare providers (doctors, therapists, hospitals, clinics, etc.).
 No more ‘narrow provider networks’ by insurance companies that limit access and increase out of pocket expenses (for services outside the network).

-5) EMBRACE eliminates requirement for businesses to provide health insurance.
+5) Business Friendly: EMBRACE eliminates requirement for businesses to provide health insurance.